sashaRocha/Ecommerce-React/README.md

 This way you run the app in development mode/.

-React this way provides you with a Local Host [http://localhost:3000](http://localhost:3000)that you can view in your favorite search engine.
+React this way provides you with a Local Host [http://localhost:3000](http://localhost:3000) that you can view in your favorite search engine.

 Finally all the changes you make on the app will make the page reload.